AMC Cavalier: Innovations

 The Cavalier was a study in symmetry.
 It was built to demonstrate the use of numerous interchangeable body panels.
 For example, the fenders on opposite corners were identical.
 Similarly, the doors were shared with opposite sides (an idea originated by Cord on its prototype 935 Saloon) since the rear doors were hinged in the back (suicide door).
 The hood and decklid were also interchangeable.
 The Nash Metropolitan, which was introduced in 1953 and sold by AMC until 1962, also had interchangeable inner panels, but their outer skins differed.
 In addition to reducing tooling costs by thirty percent, the design objective of the AMC Cavalier was also to demonstrate ways to reduce the production costs.

 Another small independent automaker also sought to reduce manufacturing costs toward the end of its existence.
 Studebaker developed a concept car with a 113 in wheelbase for potential launch in 1967–1969.
-The fiberglass construction of the "Familia" design study featured interchangeable hood and trunk, doors, bumpers, head-light, and taillight housings, windshield and back window, as well as side windows.
+The fiberglass construction of the "Familia" design study featured interchangeable hood and trunk, doors, bumpers, headlight, and taillight housings, windshield and back window, as well as side windows.
 However, the Familia's concepts were not incorporated into Studebaker production cars.

 The Cavalier also featured curved sides, as if a fuselage, punctuated by full wheel arches and riding on 13 in "mag" wheels with whitewall tires.
-The rear roof pillars ("C" pillar) were a "flying buttress" design providing the profile view of the car with a sweptback roof style to what appears to be a short rear deck.
+The rear roof pillars ("C" pillar) were a "flying buttress" design providing the profile view of the car with a swept-back roof style to what appears to be a short rear deck.
 The rear window was recessed between the C pillars, making back area look similar to that of the General Motors' 1966–1967 "A" body platform two-door models, such as the Chevrolet Chevelle and Pontiac GTO.
 The swept-back panels and roof were covered in black vinyl to enhance the car's deep red metallic body finish.

 The Cavalier featured a minimal amount of ornamentation compared to contemporary production cars, but was comparable to popular foreign makes as AMC was interested in marketing the car overseas.
 Utility was enhanced with dual-action scissor-type hinges on the deck lid so it could be opened like a normal trunk lid, or elevated to the height of the car's roof to accommodate tall, large, and bulky items in the trunk area.

 Safety was emphasized with wrap-around rear lights designed to illuminate alternate warning signals in green, yellow, and red.
 A built-in roll bar reinforcement allowed for the thin pillar posts and roof panel.
 Exterior door handles were replaced with flush, push-type door buttons.

 The dashboard of the Cavalier was a schematic layout of the car; the vehicle's profile and interior cavities were represented in the design of the dashboard.

 Under the innovative body panel structure, the concept vehicle had a conventional front-mounted 343 cuin 280 bhp AMC V8 engine with rear-wheel drive (FR layout).
 The compact-sized AMC Cavalier rode on a 108 in wheelbase and offered seating capacity for six adults.